 Our company is working to identify and develop new drugs against tuberculosis (TB) that can lead to shorter and better-tolerated regimens.

 Tuberculosis is one of the most serious infectious diseases worldwide.
-In 2015, the World Health Organization (WHO) estimated that there were 10.4 million new TB cases worldwide, and that 1.8 million people died from the disease.1 Although TB is a treatable and curable disease, current treatments require patients to take multiple antibiotics for six to 24 months or longer, are complicated to administer and have significant adverse events.
+In 2016, the World Health Organization (WHO) estimated that there were 10.4 million new TB cases worldwide, and that 1.7 million people died from the disease.1 Although TB is a treatable and curable disease, current treatments require patients to take multiple antibiotics for six to 24 months or longer, are complicated to administer and have significant adverse events.
 These factors prevent people from accessing or completing their treatment, which can lead to the development of drug-resistant strains or death.
-There is an urgent need for new, better regimens with shorter durations.
+There is an urgent need for new, better-tolerated regimens with shorter durations.

 Through the TBDA, companies share targeted sections of their compound libraries and data with one another and with academic research institutes in order to develop the best drug prospects, regardless of where they originate.
 To date, scientists from four continents have tested more than 3 million small molecules from corporate and other compound collections for screening.
 The immediate goal is to provide clinical proof of concept by 2024 for a new regimen that can cure a patient with TB in only one month.